VatanaChhorn/Covid19-Tracker-Cambodia/README.md

 # Covid19 Tracker Cambodia

+###Overview

-*An IOS application which getting the data from a trustable website (API) in order to show the Covid19 cases overview in Cambodia.*
+*An IOS application which getting the data from a trustable website (API) in order to show the Covid19 cases overview in Cambodia.*}

-##APP Pictures
+**Proclaiming*
+> I don't own the UIDesign, Half of them are the free Illustrations Vectors on the internet.
+> It's just learning project.
+> If the **owner** does not want your own picture on this project.
+> Please feel free to email me `Onlyvatana22@gmail.com`, I will consider removing them from the project.

+###Picture of the application

 ![Mock_up_image](https://github.com/VatanaChhorn/Covid19-Tracker-Cambodia/blob/master/MockUP.jpg)